Daniel Brière: Management career

 After his retirement, Brière remained involved in the Flyers organization.
 In June 2017, it was announced that he had been appointed to run the day-to-day operations of the upcoming Maine Mariners that had been purchased by the Flyers' owners Comcast Spectacor and moved to Portland, Maine, to begin play in 2018–19.
 Partway through the 2021–22 season, Brière was named the special assistant to the general manager for the Flyers.
-On March 10, 2023, the Flyers named Brière interim general manager.
+On March 10, 2023, the Flyers named Brière interim general manager, later promoting him to permanent general manager on May 11.

 International play

 Brière appeared in the 1994 Ivan Hlinka Memorial Tournament, a highly competitive under-18 event not directly sanctioned by the International Ice Hockey Federation (IIHF).
 He scored five points and earned his first gold medal as Canada defeated the United States 5–2 in the final.
-Three years later, during his final year of major junior in the Quebec Major Junior Hockey League (QMJHL), he competed for Team Canada at the 1997 World Junior Championships in Switzerland.
+Three years later, during his final year of major junior in the Quebec Major Junior Hockey League (QMJHL), he competed for Canada junior team at the 1997 World Junior Championships in Switzerland.
 Brière scored six points in seven games and captured his second gold medal, defeating the United States once more 2–0.

-Brière debuted at the senior level with Team Canada at the 2003 World Championships and scored nine points in nine games.
+Brière debuted with Canada senior team at the 2003 World Championships and scored nine points in nine games.
 He earned another gold medal, defeating Sweden in the final.
 The next year, at the 2004 World Championships, Brière earned his fourth gold medal in as many international appearances, again topping Sweden 5–3 in the final.
 He tallied eight points to finish ninth in tournament scoring.

 Personal life

 Brière attended Collège Saint-Alexandre, a private high school in Gatineau.
 He has four sons: Caelan (born July 1998); Carson (born September 1999); Cameron (born April 2001); and Caiden (born March 2022).
 He currently resides in Philadelphia.

-Brière had fellow Flyer Claude Giroux as a housemate in 2011; when Giroux moved out after the 2011 season, Flyers rookie and fellow French-Canadian Sean Couturier moved in.
+Brière had fellow Flyer Claude Giroux as a housemate in 2011; when Giroux moved out after the 2010–11 season, Flyers rookie and fellow French–Canadian Sean Couturier moved in.

-Brière's son Carson was removed from the Arizona State Sun Devils men's ice hockey team in 2019 during his freshman year for violating team rules.
+Brière's son Carson was removed from the Arizona State Sun Devils men's ice hockey team in 2019 during his freshman year for violating team code of conduct.
+Leaked documentation later revealed that the code of conduct violation was assault.
 On March 11, 2023, while a junior at Mercyhurst University, Carson was recorded on security camera footage at a club damaging another patron's unoccupied wheelchair by pushing it down a flight of stairs.
-On March 14, Mercyhurst University issued a statement that it was investigating the incident.
-The following day, it was announced that Carson and two other athletes involved in the incident had been placed on interim suspension.
-Additionally, Brière and his son issued statements denouncing and apologizing for the incident respectively.
+Multiple criminal charges were later announced.
+Carson was again removed from his university's hockey team and sentenced to 15 months of probation in December 2023.